spoge/Text-Adventure/README.md

 # Sboge - Text Adventure

 The goal of this project is to create a simple text adventure in React, where the entire adventure is stored in json.
-These files are static and will not be changed.
+These files are static and immutable.

 The game only saves three things:

 - Current Chapter
 - Current Scene
-- Flags ()
+- Flags (stored globally and can be accessed from any chapter or scene)

 ## About